Help shape a new procurement function at The Salvation Army

-What is involved in the typical role of an operational buyer?
+What is involved in the typical role of a category manager?

 What kind of person are you looking for?